Akshay809/kopSkylines/README.md

 						- used like a copy constructor, only that the value object of the same type is constructed and returned *because this method is virtual*
 					-	isDominatedBy(DataInstance|instanceSet)
 						- Checks if instance is dominated by given instance or a set of instances
+					- get and update functions for DataValue properties
 	  		- **DataInstance**
 	  			- **Properties**
 	  				- unique instance id